Golo300/ac_rhack/README.md

 This basic cheat is the result of a side-project I did for fun.
 It is an Internal Hack for AssaultCube on Linux written in Rust.
+The cheat only works for the binary compiled from the provided source code of cAC.
+If the code changes, the offsets, which are hard-coded, will also need to be updated.

 ## Features